Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 by | May 28, 2026 | History & Legends, Military Aviation | 0 comments

-On 23 March 1923, in a Moscow rehearsal hall above the Red Army’s central printing press, a 26-year-old Jewish composer named Yuli Khayt wrote a tune that would haunt Soviet history for the next seventy years.
+In the spring of 1923, in Moscow, a young Jewish composer named Yuli Khayt wrote a tune that would haunt Soviet history for the next seventy years.
 The lyrics, by Pavel Herman, were three verses long and told the story of the Soviet airman climbing into the future.
 The chorus, sung in three-part harmony by every Komsomol choir from Leningrad to Vladivostok, had a single line so blunt that nobody in the country who had ever heard it could ever forget it: vyshe, i vyshe, i vyshe — higher, and higher, and higher.

 The song was called Aviamarsh — “March of the Aviators.”
-It was the unofficial anthem of Soviet aviation from the day Khayt wrote it until the day the flag came down over the Kremlin in December 1991.
+It became the official anthem of the Soviet Air Fleet in 1933 and remained the soundtrack of Soviet aviation until the day the flag came down over the Kremlin in December 1991.
 And in those sixty-eight years it accompanied every public moment when the Soviet Union wanted to remind itself, and the world, that it had built the most ambitious aviation programme in human history.

-This series — eight pieces, one for each decade from the 1920s through the 1990s — is about how the Soviet state used aviation to tell itself who it was.
+This series — eight pieces covering the decades from the 1920s through the 1990s — is about how the Soviet state used aviation to tell itself who it was.
 It is about the cult of the pilot, the propaganda flagship aircraft, the cosmonaut posters, the films, the songs, the paintings, the statues, and the airshows.
 It is also about the moments when reality and propaganda diverged so far that even the loudest brass band could not paper over the gap.
 By the end of the series the Soviet Union itself is gone.
 The aircraft and the songs are still there.

 Quick Facts